ryzzaki/ryzzaki/README.md

 # Hello! 👋

-I am a student 🎓 at Queen Mary, University of London where I read BSc.
-Economics. <br />
+I am a student 🎓 at University College London where I study MSc.
+Computer Science. <br />
-I currently work as a Software Engineer in 📍 Prague.
+I also currently work as a Software Engineer in between 🇬🇧 London - Canary Wharf and 🇨🇿 Prague - Karlín.
 Visit my personal [website](https://vcnguyen.me) or connect with me on [LinkedIn](https://www.linkedin.com/in/viet-cuong-nguyen/).

 ### Here are some of my stats 📈 on Github 😸